Updated on October 29th, 2020 by Nate Parsh

 Companies that have at least 50 years of dividend growth are considered Dividend Kings.
-You can read more about this select group of companies here.
 Dividend growth investors won’t be surprised to find large cap names like Johnson & Johnson (JNJ) and 3M (MMM) among the Dividend Kings.
 These large cap names are some of the most widely owned and followed stocks among income investors.
-You can see the full list of all 25 Dividend Kings here.
+You can see the full list of all 30 Dividend Kings here.

 This article will examine SJW’s business, growth prospects and valuation in order to determine if shares are worth purchasing now.